 You re-plan segregation – from Jim Crow to Apartheid,

-You murder Malcolm X, Martin Luther King, Thomas Sankara and Patrice Lumumba,
+You re-murder Malcolm X, Martin Luther King, Thomas Sankara and Patrice Lumumba,

 You re-imprison Nelson Mandela, re-detain Steven Biko, exile Ovonramwen Nogbaisi,